Notice under Section 142(1) of Income Tax Act

 Understanding how to respond to an income tax notice section 142(1) is crucial for all taxpayers.
 Prompt and accurate response can help you avoid penalties and further complications.
 Remember to read the notice carefully, gather all required documents, and submit your response within the given timeframe.

 While dealing with tax matters can be stressful, planning for your future home should not be.
-Bajaj Housing Finance offers attractive home loan options with starting from just 8.25%* p.a and loan amounts up to Rs.
+Bajaj Housing Finance offers attractive home loan options with starting from just 7.99%* p.a. and loan amounts up to Rs.
 15 crore*.
-Their quick approval process (within 48 hours*) makes your home buying journey smooth and hassle-free.
+The quick approval process (within 48 hours*) makes your home buying journey smooth and hassle-free.
+You may already qualify for competitive interest rates, check your loan offers instantly by entering your mobile number and verifying with an OTP.

 • Flexible repayment tenure of up to 32 years